Ken Krueger: The Buffalo Book Company

 Eshbach saw the potential use of Krueger's distribution list, made a copy, and used it as the basis of his subscription, special order, limited signed copy offer of his list of 47 titles.
 Thus was born Fantasy Press, one of the most successful and honored small presses, and highly collectible, despite the fact that Eshbach overextended himself and went bankrupt.

 Much later, Lloyd Arthur Eshbach, in his autobiographical account, as given in his memoir Over My Shoulder, disingenuously stated that he could not get a clear picture of Krueger's contributions to the publishing field and did not find anything of importance that Krueger contributed to the genre.

 As far as The Buffalo Book Company and its efforts, The Skylark of Space, by E.E.
 Smith, in collaboration with Lee Hawkins Garby, was plagued with the obvious signs of the beginning writer on the part of all concerned.
 Doc Smith later told how he collaborated with his neighbor's wife, Lee Hawkins Garby, for help writing scenes involving women.
 Later he would drop all reference to her help in subsequent reprints of this title.

 The publisher's name doesn't appear on the copyright page.
 The front of the book is stamped in a hand-lettered logotype and in the same logo at the base of the spine.
 Krueger even designed the logo for the company.
 Allan Halladay, the printer of the book, designed the jacket.
 However, with all these flaws, and contributions, it was Skylark in book form.

-Without Ken Krueger, it would never have been published.
-He was the driving force behind this publication.
-His everlasting fingerprints are all over this title.

 Ken Krueger is one of the unsung heroes of science fiction and fandom.
 Yet he is not even mentioned in Advent:Publishers, Hugo Award winning, The Encyclopedia of Science Fiction and Fantasy.

-Krueger's persistence of vision is truly amazing; he never licked the publishing bug.
-Out of the service, he started Shroud: Publishers, then Kenneth J. Krueger: Publisher, as well as a couple of other smaller semi-pro publications such as Valcour-Krueger, Fantasy House, and Pegasus Publications.
+Krueger was active in publishing for many years.
+After leaving military service, he founded Shroud: Publishers and later Kenneth J. Krueger: Publisher, along with several smaller semi-professional publications, including Valcour-Krueger, Fantasy House, and Pegasus Publications.